ibrahimhaddad/tux-collection/README.md

 ## Happy 35th Anniversary, Linux!
 In celebrations of Linux's 35th anniversary, releasing a collection of 10,000 unique images of Tux.

 Don't reuse that same Tux PNG.
-Here are 10,000 clean ones, free, for your presentations, docs, meetup slides, stickers, etc.
+Here are 10,000 clean ones, free, for your presentations, event, docs, meetup slides, stickers, etc.

 Variations include different:
 - Background